What are the biggest challenges facing the elderly today?

 Difficulty with everyday tasks and mobility

 There is a need for products, programs, and services that enable people to maximize their safety, strength, balance, fitness, independence, and mobility as they age.
-For further information see Helping the Elderly bounce back after the pandemic.
+Often having somebody there to motivate you can make all the difference between regularly doing exercises and getting up and about.

 Brain Health